syh7/DnDwiki/src/main/resources/parsed/inquisitors/arc 2/session 8 - spidermike.md

 - Sano's was attacked by Five
 - coincidence?!

-+ Idris says the 5 panels at top of tower prove the library exists
++ Idrisse says the 5 panels at top of tower prove the library exists